ATL-Research/incremental-class2relational/incremental_models/singleCorrectnessTests.md

 		expected transformation behavior
 			create new Column

-	10) add elements to root: Attribute expected transformation behavior create Column
+	10) add elements to root: Attribute, single-valued, type:Person expected transformation behavior create Column
 				- and dummy table or
 				- insert it in first table

+	11) add elements to root: Attribute, multi-valued, type:Person

+	12) add elements to root: Attribute, multi-valued, without type

+		potential transformation result for 10-12
+			(1) do not create the object
+			(2) ignore missing link and create dangling columns (added to resource) (3) add attribute to first table

-	11+12) insert Class to root and delete it
+	correctness_couple: insert Class to root and delete it

+## 3) Dangling References
+	13) delete Class Person
+		expected transformation behavior
+			(1) remove table and all links to table Person (i.e. columns of type Person) (2) use a default type for columns referencing the table